ctbowler/quant-research/README.md

-# 📊 Quantitative Finance Research Portfolio
+# 📊 Quantitative Trading Strategies

 This repository showcases research projects in **quantitative finance**, **algorithmic trading**, and **stochastic modeling**.
 Each folder contains a self-contained analysis or strategy, focused on simulation-based methods, time series models, and financial signal interpretation.